Stone Ridge, Virginia: Geography

 Stone Ridge is in southeastern Loudoun County, on the south side of U.S. Route 50 (John Mosby Highway) and to the west of State Route 659 (Gum Spring Road).
 Via U.S. 50, Stone Ridge is 31 mi west of Washington, D.C., and 41 mi southeast of Winchester.
 Leesburg, the Loudoun county seat, is 15 mi north via SR 659 and SR 7, and Manassas National Battlefield Park is 9 mi to the south.
 Stone Ridge is bordered to the north by Arcola and to the east by South Riding.

 According to the U.S. Census Bureau, the Stone Ridge CDP has a total area of 6.7 sqkm, of which 0.05 sqkm, or 0.77%, are water.
-The south side of Stone Ridge drains south via Foley Branch toward Bull Run, which flows southeast past the national battlefield to the Occoquan River.
+The south side of Stone Ridge drains south via Foley Branch toward Bull Run, which flows southeastward past the national battlefield to the Occoquan River.
 The north side of the community drains to Broad Run.
-The Occoquan River (southeast-flowing) and Broad Run (north-flowing) each run to the Potomac River.
+The Occoquan River (southeastward-flowing) and Broad Run (northward-flowing) each run to the Potomac River.